Ralph99/notes/README.md

 # notes
-API for a note taking app
+API for a simple note taking app